ncbi/AF2_benchmark/AFcluster_MSAs/README.md

 3. Run AF-cluster to generate clusters and shallow MSAs.
 4. Feed the shallow MSAs to ColabFold generate predictions.

-## example Bash commands/scripts for the steps
+## Example Bash commands/scripts for the steps
 Step1 –
 Create a batch input file (e.g., colabfold-search.sh) to create the MSAs:
 "#!/bin/bash